 Our sales are largely dependent on the availability and extent of coverage and reimbursement by third party payors.
 In many markets these third parties are government health systems and in some markets such as the United States there are also private payors such as private health insurers and health systems.
-In 2021 we commercialized our products in 43 markets.
+In 2022, we commercialized our products in 60 markets.

-In China there is one main payor, the government's national health care coverage system, which provides Basic Medical Insurance (BMI) to the majority (greater than 95%) of China's approximately 1.4 billion people.
+In China, there is one main payor, the government's national health care coverage system, which provides Basic Medical Insurance to the majority (greater than 95%) of China's approximately 1.4 billion people.
 There are three types of coverage plans in China at the national level that depend on if a resident lives in an urban or rural setting and if they are employed.
 The different plans have different characteristics in terms of how the plan is paid for and what it covers.
-Coverage and reimbursement of pharmaceuticals in China comes under the purview of the NHSA, the National Healthcare Security Administration, which oversees the NRDL.
+Coverage and reimbursement of pharmaceuticals in China comes under the purview of the NHSA, which oversees the NRDL.
 The NRDL is composed of three lists.
 The 'A' and 'B' list are commonly referred to as the 'regular' lists.
 The A list generally includes older, off-patent medicines, while the B list generally includes newer medicines, some with remaining patent protection, which are reimbursed at a lower rate compared to the A list.
 In 2017, a third list was added to the system, often referred to as the 'C' list or the 'negotiation' list.
 This list generally includes newer innovative medicines which are accepted on the list after successful negotiation between the NHSA and the company.
 Typically, inclusion on the C list is accompanied by a discount to the prevailing list price in China for the medicine at the time of inclusion.
 The NRDL price for a medicine is its prevailing price in China, but the actual reimbursement rate that is used can be modified at the provincial level.
-In addition to the NRDL, there are provincial reimbursement drug lists, or PRDLs.
-Provinces have been allowed to omit reimbursement for 10-15% of the products and indications on the NRDL in order to direct resources to other products to better serve their specific populations.
-This ability is being phased out by 2022 in principle according to a July 2019 NHSA policy memo.
-The PRDLs are thus, at this time, the official list of what is available to China's citizens.
-In addition to insurance reimbursement, patients can elect to self-pay for needed medicines.
+Innovatively, in the 2022 NRDL, a price bidding process for non-exclusive drugs was undertaken on the C list to set the national reimbursement price benchmark.

 Several of our medicines are listed on the NRDL.
-In the most recent NRDL list announced in December 2021, the following medicines were included in the NRDL, effective January 1, 2022:
+In the most recent NRDL list announced in January 2023, the following medicines were included in the NRDL, effective March 1, 2023: